Also known as: StarCraft Original/StarCraft: Brood War

 Also, if one opens any map or creates a new map in SCMDraft 2 (an unofficial StarCraft map editor), when looking at the options for players 'Independent' is listed there in the Race selection for every player.
 This is probably the most concrete evidence supporting the fact there was originally a fourth race in development.

 Gunships were once Terran vessels meant to be used in conjunction with capital ships, such as the Battlecruiser.
 Small, dynamic, high-speed fighters such as the Wraith were developed instead.
 However, it was found that the Wraith could deal out a similar amount of damage to capital ships while evading most defensive battery attacks.
 After that, the Gunship became only used by the cut race "Independents" as they used the old outdated Terran technology.
 There was one Gunship hero unit known as Greedo, which is a reference to the Star Wars character.
+This unit will crash the game if viewed.

 Not much is known about the Cargo Ship.
 One hero named Sally was intended to be for the Cargo Ship.
 The Cargo Ship is rumored to be the original Battlecruiser.
 It's possible that this unit was the Terran's Battlecruiser, until they made a more powerful version.
 The developers made the Independents use the remaining obsolete versions instead.
+What currently remains in the game is an empty unit with an alternate sprite of the Scout using the Cargo Ship's wireframe.
+This unit is safe to place and use.

 An Independent unit of unclear purpose.
 Two hero Raiders, Boskk, another Star Wars reference, and Peter had been created for this unit.
 Its .grp was altered and turned into the Terran Valkyrie for StarCraft: Brood War.
 It's also notably bigger than the Valkyrie as well.
+What currently remains in the game is an empty unit with an alternate sprite of the Scout using the Raider's wireframe.
+This unit is safe to place and use.

 The Merc Biker has a portrait which exists in the retail release, but it's only made up of the same still image repeated.
 What the unit itself would have looked like is currently unknown.
 A character named Grom was intended to be a Merc Biker hero, but didn't make the cut.
 This name was later included in WC3.
 A closer look into the data reveals that a Vulture wireframe is near the Cargo Ship's, Raider's, and Merc Biker's wireframes.
+This unit will crash the game if viewed.

 An Independent structure that was cut from the final version.
 There is a name mix-up in the game files; it is listed as Independent Starport in DatEdit, but the picture in neutral is listed as "starbase.grp".
 The picture is definitely for this unit.
 In-game, the Starbase has the appearance of a Scout, thanks to the mix-up up above, but with a very large placement circle.
 It has the portrait of a Marine (NAdvisor as listed in DatEdit) and an undefined, non-functional weapon.
 Graphics for the Starbase can be found in the game files.
 It is located under the "Neutral" files, alongside the other Campaign-only buildings, suggesting it was for a Campaign mission.
 It is likely that the Independents would have used this to construct Raiders, Cargo Ships, and Gunships.
+This unit also features an unused attack that does nothing.
+Unlike many of the cut units, this one is safe to place and use.
+Unlike the Cargo Ship and Raider, this one is classified as a building, so the Scout will always face north.

 An Independent structure that was cut during development.
 Its purpose is unknown, though it may have been used to construct Merc Bikers.
 It uses the portrait of a Marine (NAdvisor as listed in DatEdit).
 It's clear this was not a Terran building.
+This unit will crash the game if viewed.

 Independent Command Center